google/neural-tangents/README.md

 ### Function space:

-Outputs of a linearized model evolve identically to those of an infinite one [[11]](#11-wide-neural-networks-of-any-depth-evolve-as-linear-models-under-gradient-descent) but with a different kernel - specifically, the Neural Tangent Kernel [[10]](#10-neural-tangent-kernel-convergence-and-generalization-in-neural-networks) evaluated on the specific `apply_fn` of the finite network given specific `params_0` that the network is initialized with.
+Outputs of a linearized model [evolve identically to those of an infinite one](https://arxiv.org/abs/1902.06720) but with a different kernel - precisely, the [Neural Tangent Kernel](https://arxiv.org/1806.07572) evaluated on the specific `apply_fn` of the finite network given specific `params_0` that the network is initialized with.
 For this we provide the `nt.empirical_kernel_fn` function that accepts any `apply_fn` and returns a `kernel_fn(x1, x2, get, params)` that allows to compute the empirical NTK and/or NNGP (based on `get`) kernels on specific `params`.

 #### Example: